YarkaS/CSCI-353-TradeAide/README.md

 Since many operations in stock_rl.ipynb take significant time to run, a sample run of the entire file (based on the Apple stock) is preloaded on GitHub.
 Upon pulling the repo, the stock_rl should run (albeit slowly) from start to finish without need for additional files.
 Testing on different stocks is easy: simply replace the TICKER in the filename near the top.
 All files are named in the TICKER.csv format.

+LSTM (Yaroslava):

-The LSTM.ipynb contains a Long Short-Term Memory model with the NLP component (sentiment analysis) that tries to predict the adj close values of the certain company.
+The LSTM.ipynb contains a Long Short-Term Memory model with the NLP component (sentiment analysis) that tries to predict the adjusted close values of the certain company.
 The optimal model for LSTM was highlighted in Nabipour M. "Predicting Stock Market Trends Using Machine Learning and Deep Learning Algorithms via Continuous and Bianry Data; A comparative Analysis".
 The LSTM model was trained using continuous data.
 In the future, we hope to try to test the model using the binary data as the research suggests that we may get a better prediction by doing it.

 Happy backtesting!